Mechanical Equilibrium in the Magnetized Quark--Hadron Mixed Phase: A Covariant Generalization of the Gibbs Condition: Introduction

 The geometry of the mixed phase has previously been studied by minimizing the competition between surface and Coulomb energies to determine the preferred embedded structures, such as droplets, rods, slabs, tubes, and bubbles \cite{endo_charge_2006,endo_region_2011,yasutake_finite-size_2014,mariani_quark-hadron_2024,ju_effects_2025}.
 In this work, our goal is more limited.
 Rather than determining the preferred morphology or characteristic size of mixed phase structures, we develop the local mechanical equilibrium condition needed to describe anisotropic magnetized interfaces.
 In Sect. \ref{sec2} we use the \emph{relativistic thin-shell} formalism \cite{israel_singular_1966,schmidt_surface_1984,berezin_dynamics_1987,mansouri_equivalence_1996,poisson_relativists_2004} to model surface tension as stress-energy localized on the timelike worldtubes traced out by structures embedded in the mixed phase.
 The thin-shell formalism has been used elsewhere \cite{pereira_stability_2014,pereira_radial_2015} to study the stability of interfaces separating different layers (e.g., the core and crust) inside NS, but it has not been applied to mixed phase ``pasta" structures where surface stress-energy is used to model surface tension.
 Imposing stress-energy conservation across the phase boundary yields a set of covariant Young-Laplace conditions that relate the jump in the bulk stress-energy tensor to the geometry of the interface.
 The formalism, therefore, encodes both mechanical equilibrium and local shape information that any admissible mixed phase structure must satisfy.

 The paper proceeds as follows.
 In Sect. \ref{sec2} we derive a general covariant interface stress-balance equation using thin-shell formalism.
 In Sect.~\ref{sec3}, we review the anisotropic bulk stress-energy tensor for magnetized fermion matter.
 In Sect.~\ref{sec4}, we derive the Young-Laplace-type stress-balance conditions for structures exhibiting constant surface tension and analyze embedded geometries that are compatible with those conditions.
 In Sect.~\ref{sec5}, we propose a minimal anisotropic surface stress-energy tensor model for magnetized systems and derive a corresponding pair of Young-Laplace stress-balance equations.
 In Sect.~\ref{sec6}, we use the mechanical equilibrium results of Sect. \ref{sec5} to derive a set of axisymmetric shape equations for droplet-type structures that are symmetric with the magnetic field direction.
-Finally, in Sect.~\ref{sec7}, we state the Gibbs conditions compatible with magnetized fermion systems.
+In Sect.~\ref{sec7}, we state the Gibbs conditions compatible with magnetized fermion systems.
+Finally, in Sect.~\ref{sec8}, we discuss how the covariant Young-Laplace formalism relates to studies of nuclear pasta geometries based on energy-minimization techniques.